digitalnoma/digitalnoma/README.md

 **`Digital Craftsman - Leader, Developer, Designer, Entrepreneur`**

-Hi, I'm Marcus 👋 an indie budding full-stack web developer and product designer building my digital canvas one line of code at a time.
-I focus on a designer-developer workflow, putting on my design thinking cap before building amazing software projects from ground-up.
-I strongly believe in the compounding value of consistency, and am continuously working on refining my digital craftsmanship on a daily basis!
+Hi, I'm Marcus 👋

+I'm an aspiring indie full-stack web developer dedicated to digital craftsmanship.
+With a unique approach that marries design thinking with software development, I specialize in optimizing the designer-developer workflow to create seamless, user-centric digital experiences.
+My commitment to the craft extends beyond mere construction; it involves a deep focus on enhancing user interaction and engagement through thoughtful design and intuitive functionality.
+With every project, I strive to refine my abilities, ensuring that every project I undertake is not just a testament to technical proficiency, but a meaningful contribution to an ever-evolving digital landscape where user experience is paramount.

 ## 🚀 Languages and Tech Stack